Sun Zhengcai: Early career

 Sun was born to a family of farmers in a village located near the city of Rongcheng, Shandong province in September 1963.
 In 1980, Sun was admitted to the Laiyang Agricultural College (now Qingdao Agricultural University).
 After obtaining a bachelor's degree, he pursued post-graduate work at the Beijing Agriculture and Forestry Institute and the China Agricultural University, where he obtained master's degrees in agronomy.
 After completing his academic work, he remained at the institute to conduct further research and eventually obtained positions as an administrator, rising to become executive vice president of the institute, in charge of its day-to-day work.

 Sun joined the Chinese Communist Party in July 1988.
 In 1997, he was named governor and Deputy Communist Party Secretary of Shunyi County in rural Beijing.
 Shunyi was then converted from a county to an urban district; Sun continued to serve as district governor.
 In February 2002, he became the Party Secretary of the Shunyi District.
-Shortly thereafter, in May 2002, Sun unexpectedly defeated then municipal propaganda department head Jiang Xiaoyu in a municipal party committee election to earn a seat on the municipal Party Standing Committee, ascending to sub-provincial ranks at the mere age of 39.
+Shortly thereafter, in May 2002, Sun unexpectedly defeated then municipal Publicity Department head Jiang Xiaoyu in a municipal party committee election to earn a seat on the municipal Party Standing Committee, ascending to sub-provincial ranks at the mere age of 39.
 He was elevated to become secretary-general of the Beijing party organization from 2002 to 2006, in December 2006, he was appointed as Minister of Agriculture as nominated by Premier Wen Jiabao.
 At age 43, Sun was one of the youngest State Council ministers at the time.